 Here are some of the platforms you should look into:

-Shopify is for anyone who really wants to take their online store to another level and wants to compete with other big-name brands without diving too deep into coding and customizations.
-Starting a Shopify store is easy to learn that’s why it’s the most viable choice for most startups who want to quickly set up their online store.
+Shopify is for anyone who wants to take their online store to another level and wants to compete with other big-name brands without diving too deep into coding and customizations.
+If you’re just diving into starting an ecommerce business then start with a Shopify website.
+Shopify is easy to learn that’s why it’s the most viable choice for most startups who want to quickly set up an online store.

 One of its features makes it so that you can quickly connect your Shopify and Facebook stores making it easier for you to monitor both your shops.

 WordPress is the largest CMS in the world and a place where major brands, including fortune 500 companies, host their sites.
-It offers highly customizable features and offers thousands of themes perfect for small businesses and enterprises alike.
+It offers highly customizable features and you can find various wordpress themes for small businesses and enterprises alike.
 You can play around with it or hire a professional web developer to create the exact website you have visualized.

 One of its shining features is the hundreds of useful plugins you can use to improve your site.
 There are also SEO plugins like Yoast so you can make sure that your site is growing daily.